-I just wanted to share this excerpt from A Witchy Secret, the first book in my new Witches of Whispering Pines young adult paranormal cozy mystery series.
+I just wanted to share this excerpt from A Witchy Surprise, the first book in my new Witches of Whispering Pines young adult paranormal cozy mystery series.
 (Remember, this is an unedited first draft. 🙂 ) If you like this opening scene and would like to know when it’s released, subscribe to my email list.
 I’m still giving away a copy of Jenny’s Story: Survival Beginnings for signing up.

 Cackling, laughter, and high-pitched squealing came from our backyard and I stepped outside just in time to snatch Babette, our miniature pig, out of the air.

 “What the heck is going on?”
 I cuddled Babette to me, her squeals slowly ratcheting down as she pushed her warm velvety snout into my neck.
 I hugged her closer and she quieted.

 The scorching Texas heat had me sweltering in seconds.
 Backing up, I opened the screen door and sat Babette gently inside before turning to face the dastardly duo in the yard.
 My cousin Danu was bent at the waist, hands on her knees, laughing so hard she had tears streaming down her face.
 My great-great-aunt, who was definitely old enough to know better, cackled the laugh of the wicked witch she sometimes was.

 “What in heaven’s name do you two think you’re doing?
 You’ve probably traumatized Babette for life.”
 Folding my arms across my chest I stood looking at them, my bare foot tapping against the wooden beams of the porch.

 “Oh, don’t be a spoilsport, Charlie.”
 Aunt Ruby huffed and rolled her eyes.
 She sometimes acted like a twelve-year-old rather than someone in her seventies.